estherkimani/esther-portfolio/README.md

 # Project name: Portfolio
 --------------------------------------------------------------
-This project was generated with Atom
+This project was generated with Atom as my text editor

 --------------------------------------------------------------
 ## Project Description